IRS Form 8606 Instructions

 irs form 8606 part iii, distributions from roth iras

-Line 22: Basis in the Roth IRA
+Line 22: Roth IRA Basis

-If you’ve never taken a Roth distribution, you’ll simply enter all contributions through the tax year in question.
 This also includes adjustments for transfers incident to divorce.
-Finally, for military death gratuity or SGLI recipients, the proceeds that were rolled into a Roth IRA are calculated as basis.
+Finally, for military death gratuity or SGLI recipients, the proceeds that were rolled into a Roth account are calculated as part of the basis in your Roth account.

 Line 23